zeropio/zeropio/README.md

 <br />

-Hi, I'm Emilio San, a

-I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+Hi, I'm Emilio San, a pretty newbie developper.
+I am interesting in some fields, as the cybersecurity.
+I am always learning, I have a big project to create my own operative system based on Linux.
+I am studying right now but also learning all the things I can from the whole internet, thanks to the open code comunnities.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />